edgeimpulse/example-standalone-inferencing-alif/README.md

 # Edge Impulse POC new drivers

-Currently using forked alif repos as submodules to match their build system identically at first, and track deviations from the public release in terms of support for appkit.
-So update submodules:
+Currently pointing to alif repo as submodules to match their build system identically, tracking deviations from the public release in terms of support for appkit.
+To build, update submodules:
 ```
 git submodule update --init --recursive
 ```